rctcwyvrn/rctcwyvrn.github.io/content/2025-07-13-terrarium-basics.md

 2. [MirageOS](https://mirage.io/)

 MirageOS is honestly probably extremely similar to what I have in mind (possibly identical, I haven't actually dug that deep into it yet).
 Even if what I'm making is just MirageOS, I want to make it my own

+# Todo tomorrow
+- Dig into MirageOS
+- Re-listen to the Hubris Oxide & Friends podcast episode